miohtama/demeter-fetch/README.md

 ## 1. Introduction

-dDemeter-fetch is a member of the demeter family, which is responsible for fetching and processing on-chain data.
+Demeter-fetch is a member of the demeter family, which is responsible for fetching and processing on-chain data.
 It provides standardized data for backtesting and defi research.
 ```mermaid
 graph TD;
    demeter-fetch([demeter-fetch]) --> demeter([demeter]);